 pdfPresentation is a simple tool for Linux to display presentations written in the PDF format (in particular, presentations written with LaTeX).
-It is one of my oldest projects, which I wrote when I started playing around with beamer (the LaTeX class for writing presentations), back in 2010, and I've used it for every presentation I've given since then.
+It is one of my oldest projects, which I wrote when I started playing around with beamer (a LaTeX class for writing presentations), back in 2010, and I've used it for every presentation I've given since then, until I found out about pdfpc in 2016.
 It was originally written for Mac OS X, in objective-C and using the Cocoa API, and rewritten in C++ for the Qt toolchain when I switched to Linux.

 pdfPresentation does not have many features, but those it does have are quite useful, and I haven't found a PDF reader that implements them so far.

 - While displaying one slide on the projector screen, pdfPresentation shows the next slide on the computer screen.